 Even though it is the easiest certification to get, it is still highly recognized in the fitness industry as a valid certification.
 ACE Certification can be general or you can include an added specialized certification that allows you to work specifically with children, senior citizens, or disabled individuals.
 If you are planning on going the specialized route, it will probably take the whole 6 months.

-The most difficult personal trainer certification to get is the NCSA certification.
+The most difficult personal trainer certification to get is the NSCA Certification.
 The National Strength and Conditioning Association is the certifying agency.

-NCSA is regarded as the most difficult certification to obtain according to recent fitness industry statistics for many reasons; however, the main reason is do to the fact that it covers much more than personal fitness.
+The NSCA Certification is regarded as the most difficult certification to obtain according to recent fitness industry statistics for many reasons; however, the main reason is due to the fact that it covers much more than personal fitness.
 It includes categories ranging from nutrition to anatomy.